Did you dream of going to space?

 From ShowDome to Planetarium and beyond

-Dynamic Earth has committed to redeveloping our ShowDome auditorium at Dynamic Earth into a fully digital state-of-the-art 360° planetarium.
-Brand new software and projectors will to allow us to develop the highest quality, presenter-led content on a wide variety of STEM topics – accessing databases from the European Space Agency (ESA), the National Aeronautics and Space Administration (NASA) and the National Ocean and Atmospheric Administration (NOAA).
+Dynamic Earth is delighted to announce that in August 2020 we redeveloped our ShowDome auditorium into a fully digital state-of-the-art 360° planetarium.
+Brand new software and projectors will now allow us to develop the highest quality, presenter-led content on a wide variety of STEM topics – accessing databases from the European Space Agency (ESA), the National Aeronautics and Space Administration (NASA) and the National Ocean and Atmospheric Administration (NOAA).

 We also intend to invest in a mobile planetarium to deliver a tailored outreach programme for underserved schools and communities in remote locations across Scotland – addressing the urgent need for better and more inclusive science engagement across the whole of society.

-The cost of the three year project is £662,000 and we are very close to reaching our target.
+The cost of the three year project is £662,000.
+We are currently seeking support for our Mobile Planetarium outreach work.

-We are hugely grateful to the existing Planetarium donors and sponsors:
+We are hugely grateful to the existing Planetarium funders and sponsors:

 - Robertson Trust